A Day at the Zoo

-Students will narrate several linked events, tell about the events in order, and provide a reaction to what happened.
+Students will narrate several linked events, use specific details to tell about the events in order, and provide a reaction to what happened.

 - Inform your students that you are going to be reading two stories about the zoo today.

 - Ask them if they have ever been to the zoo.
-Allow them to share a short memory, an animal they saw, or their favorite part of the zoo with the class.
+Allow them to describe to the class a short memory, like an animal, things or people they saw, or their favorite part of the zoo.

 - Have the students gather around you if you are going to read the stories from a book.
 If you are going to play the videos linked, make sure you have them loaded and ready to go on your projector or interactive whiteboard.

 - After you have read one of the stories have the students retell the story in chronological order.
 Set them up with questions like what happened first, next, after that, finally?

 - Model retelling the first story from begining to end.

 - Next, read the second story and have them retell the story in chronological order.
 Have them focus on specific details, like the people, things, and events that occured in the story.

 Guided Practice(20 minutes)